hivemindaibot/hive-ai-onebrain-proof/README.md

 - Building integration tests or proof of compliance flows against the `/io/query` contract before onboarding to the full platform.
 - Packaging the proof bundle (`dist/phase1.zip`) for workshops, security reviews, or academic replication studies.

+## RAP overview

+While the Phase 1 proof keeps the footprint small, the production Hive stack also ships a Reward-Assisted Planning (RAP) pipeline located in `brain/learn/rap_harvest.py` and `scripts/rap_harvest.py`.
+The harvester scores execution traces, tags them with autonomy metadata, and writes bundles under `artifacts/rap/harvests/<timestamp>/traces.jsonl`.
+Those bundles flow into the learning adapters and the ToolForge promotion gates, providing evaluators with structured evidence before new behaviors are promoted.
+This repository does not include the RAP code itself, but the proof runtime is compatible with the same trace schema, so harvested artifacts can be replayed or audited alongside `/io/query` runs.

 ## Quick start

 ```bash